roozbehaghabarari/ising-potts-montecarlo-materials-science/README.md

 This repository includes the following files:

-    ising_model.m – MATLAB code for the 2D Ising model
+    MCIsing.m – MATLAB code for the Ising model

-    potts_model.m – MATLAB code for the 2D Potts model
+    MCPotts.m – MATLAB code for the Potts model

-    document.pdf – A comprehensive report that includes:
+    Document.pdf – A comprehensive report that includes:

         Explanation of the models and simulation approach